“Fortunately my father guided me to a company that has sustainability in its DNA – Brenntag.

 For me it is the most important core value of Brenntag that we should cherish and take care of on a daily basis and in each activity.
 I’m very proud to be leader of our own internal Emergency Brigade and to contribute to making Brenntag in Santiago a safe place to work.
 I’m well aware of the responsibility for my team to ensure that everybody reaches his home safely each day.
 At our site in Santiago and I believe throughout all Brenntag sites globally every employee has the value “Safety First” in mind, which makes me very proud to work for this company.

-The site in Santiago is located quite close to a residential neighbourhood.
+The site in Santiago is located quite close to a residential neighborhood.
 Does Brenntag Chile engage in any community work?

-We regularly invite our neighbours to our emergency preparedness meetings as part of our annual emergency drills.
-They see how our brigade works, tour our facilities and clarify any concerns related to being neighbours of a large chemical distribution plant.
+We regularly invite our neighbors to our emergency preparedness meetings as part of our annual emergency drills.
+They see how our brigade works, tour our facilities and clarify any concerns related to being neighbors of a large chemical distribution plant.
 I think it is very important to be a responsible community member as a company.

 Furthermore, we have been working on a social responsibility project with a nearby school for several years.
 It is a large project that our CASA team has coordinated successfully, offering technical and financial assistance to the school in order to organize a Chemical Operator technical course for its young students.
 The school program includes a chemical laboratory specialization.
 All of this includes a dual education system, where two students come to our plant two days a week in their two last years of schooling, in order to have a practical experience.